Looking for practical advice for being more chill? Here are 30 simple tips for you.

 Want to get more work done in only 2 hours than most people do in an entire day?
 Read this.

-So, instead of “clean the house,” try this: Clean 5 drawers in the living room > clean the living room > arrange the bedroom > deep clean the kitchen cabinets.
+So, instead of “clean the house,” try this: Clean the living room chairs and gadgets > arrange the bedroom drawers > deep clean the kitchen cabinets.

 Checking things off your list, no matter how small, gives you a sense of control and accomplishment, and this makes you more laid back.